 Weightlifting Fairy Kim Bok Joo is the sweetest, cutest and loveliest young love story I have seen till date.
 Bok Joo and Joo Hyung’s love made me want to go back in time and re-live my college years.
-(OK!
-I just remembered the boys in my class and now I do not blame myself for being single.
-Sheesh!
-Even time travelling would be of no help in finding a decent option in that desert of a class I was in.)
-This drama faced some serious competition from two popular shows but of the three shows, Weightlifting Fairy Kim Bok Joo wins my vote for being the best.
+(Despite the fact that I was single even then.
+Ugh!!!)
+This drama faced some serious competition from two popular shows that aired simultaneously on different channels but of the three shows, Weightlifting Fairy Kim Bok Joo won my vote for being the best.
 Hands down.

 Weightlifting Fairy Kim Bok Joo (2016-17)